armbian/build/README.md

 - Do you have troubles **elsewhere**?

-    Armbian is free software and offers best effort help through [community forums](https://forum.armbian.com/).
-If you can't find answer there and with help of [general project search](https://www.armbian.com/search) engine, consider hiring an expert.
+    Armbian is free software and provides **best effort help** through [community forums](https://forum.armbian.com/).
+If you can't find answer there and/or with help of [general project search](https://www.armbian.com/search) engine, consider hiring an expert.

 - Paid support?